nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

 I suspect is one of the reasons it has gotten less traction than it might have.

-- Because traditional property-based testing generates random inputs at runtime, you need a relatively large number of runs (most systems I've seen default to something like 100) to get decent coverage.
-While it's pretty easy to execute 100 runs of a toy example within "human" timescales, large systems have a bad habit of ending up with test cases that have many expensive dependencies, I/O requirements, or other slowdowns, and a 10x slowdown vs "executing on 10 hand-chosen examples" may not be acceptable.
+  - Because traditional property-based testing generates random inputs at runtime, you generally need a relatively large number of runs to get decent test coverage (most systems I've seen default to something like 100).
+While it's pretty easy to execute 100 runs of a toy example within human timescales, large systems have a bad habit of ending up with test cases that have many expensive dependencies, I/O requirements, or other slowdowns, and a 10x slowdown vs "executing on 10 hand-chosen examples" is a frustrating price to pay.

-- Because property-based testing selects test cases at random, it is prone (by design, in many cases!) to nondeterminism.
-Authors and adherents of property-based test suites often describe this as a feature, rightly pointing out that it gives every run the opportunity to discover novel bugs, continually improving your coverage and confidence.
-However, this nondeterminism is untenable for a unit test suite that must run on every commit for every developer.
+  - Because property-based testing selects test cases at random, it is prone (by design!) to nondeterminism.
+Authors and adherents of property-based test suites often describe this as a feature, rightly pointing out that it gives every test run the opportunity to discover novel bugs, continually improving your coverage.
+However, this nondeterminism is untenable for a CI suite that must run on every commit for every developer; CI's job is to prove the absence of (certain) regressions, not absolute correctness.

     Many property-based test suites attempt to (optionally) recover determinism by supporting a deterministic random-number
     generator.
-This approach certainly helps, but can still leave you with a **brittle** test suite, where small changes to your generation strategy or test cases cause cascading changes to the set of considered test cases.
+This approach helps a lot, but can still leave you with a **brittle** test suite, where small changes to your generation strategy or test cases cause cascading changes to the set of considered test cases.
+A developer who adds a branch to a data-generation strategy to support their new feature may find bizarre cascading failures if doing so changes the examples seen by other tests.

 # The Workflow I Want

-With that motivation out of the way, I want to lay out the workflow I believe I want out of property-based testing, which I think would effectively bridge the gap between many of the present tools, and the needs of a large-scale regression suite.
-This description is inspired by a combination of the above concerns and by techniques already widespread in the fuzzing space, notably the [afl][afl] and [oss-fuzz][oss-fuzz] tools.
+With that motivation as background, I want to lay out the workflow I believe I want out of property-based testing.
+Based on my judgment and experience, I think a design of this shape would effectively bridge the gap between many of the present tools, and the needs of a large-scale regression suite.
+This description is inspired by a combination of attempting to address the above concerns, and by techniques already widespread in the fuzzing space, notably the [afl][afl] and [oss-fuzz][oss-fuzz] tools.

 ## Hard-coded examples